jakov1003/SQL_project_1/README.md

 # Shortened Questions
-- What are the top-paying data engineer jobs?
+- 1.What are the top-paying data engineer jobs?
 - 2.What skills are required for these top-paying jobs?
 - 3.What skills are most in demand for data engineers?
 - 4.What skills are associated with higher salaries?